abhaytrivedi05/EZ_Project/README.md

-# 🧠 GenAI Smart Assistant for Research Summarization
+# 🧠 Smart Assistant for Research Summarization

 An AI-powered assistant that reads, understands, summarizes, and quizzes you on uploaded documents.
 Built as part of the **EZ Works GenAI Internship Assignment**.